streetgt/ds_boulderdash/README.md

 Multiplayer was made for Distributed Systems class at University Fernando Pessoa in Oporto, Portugal.

 The game follows the client-server model and was created based on SinglePlayer.
 Be aware, there are some bugs related to thread's hung causing lag while playing.
-This project was developed to not-be a final version but a working version based on some solutions given by our coorinator.
+This project was developed to not-be a final version but a working version based on some solutions given by our coordinator.

  - **Authors**
 	 - Tiago Cardoso (<tiagocardosoweb@gmail.com>).